embarknow/search_index/README.markdown

 This extension does not provide the JavaScript "glue" to build the auto-suggest or auto-complete functionality.
 There are plenty of jQuery plugins to do this for you, and each expect slightly different XML/JSON/plain text, so I have not attempted to implement this for you.
 Sorry, old chum.

-## Log viewer

-You can see what your users have searched for on the Search Index > Logs page.
-When logging is enabled, every search made through the Search Index data source will be stored.
-However the log viewer only displays _unique_ searches — if in one session a user searches using the same keywords four times, it will only display in the log viewer once.

-Column descriptions:

-* `Date` is the time of the search.
-If a user has searched multiple times, this is the time of the _first_search
-* `Keywords` is the raw keyword phrase the user used
-* `Adjusted Keywords` shows the keyword phrase if it was modified by synonym expansion
-* `Results` is the number of matched entries the search yielded
-* `Depth` is the maximum number of search results pages the user clicked through

 ## Known issues
 * you can not order results by relevance score when using a single data source.
 This is only available when using the custom Search Index data source